fercreek/personal-blog/content/about.md

 Passionate about new technologies and sharing my expertise in the industry.

+My hobbies are:

-My hobbies are going to the gym and dance all styles.
+- Going to the gym
+- Dance hip hop and reggaeton
+- Play guitar
+- Workout
+- Write about life and technology
+- Learn about productivity